SamG101-Developer/SPP-Primer-2/Writerside/topics/1-3-Project-Structure.md

 ## Version Control System & External Projects

-By keeping individual `vcs/ext` folders per project, it mirrors Python's virtual environment system, where each project has its own dependencies.
+By keeping individual `vcs` and `ext` folders per project, it mirrors Python's virtual environment system, where each project has its own dependencies.
+The `spp.toml` can be used to regenerate the project's dependencies on different machines.

 When an S++ project is run, the vcs folders are checked for updated versions of the projects, unless the `--no-update` flag is added to the compilation.
 If there is a newer version of the repository, an `info` message will be displayed